ericklein/air_quality/readme.md

 	- in zuluDateTimeString switch #ifdef NTP for check timeStatus() for timeNotSet
 - [I][P2]111120: sensor; Test that when SGP30 is not detected, -1 entries will be logged properly
 - [I][P2]111420: mqtt; MQTT publish (to Adafruit IO?) requires NTP to be defined?!
 No idea why.
-- [I][P1]112820: Temperature data is off by a few degrees F when inserted into case?
+- [I][P1]112820: enclosure; Temperature data is off by a few degrees F when inserted into case?
 - [I][P2]112820: screen; pin 2 conflict on Adafruit 4650, not sure about 2900

 ### Feature Requests